 Robert C. Newton

 Bob, a Vermont native, was a mathematics major at the University of Vermont.
-He is presently a part owner of the company, and as director of the Old Organ Department has been in charge of the restoration of several large and important organs, including the 1866 E. & G. G. Hook at Old South Church in Newburyport, MA, and the 1852 E. & G. G. Hook at the Unitarian Church in Bridgewater, MA.
+He leads the Vermont and Northern New Hampshire maintenance teams and has been in charge of the restoration of several large and important organs, including the 1866 E. & G. G. Hook at Old South Church in Newburyport, MA, and the 1852 E. & G. G. Hook at the Unitarian Church in Bridgewater, MA.
 He is a nationally-recognized authority on E. & G. G. Hook and Hook and Hastings organs.
-He has served as a member of the National Council of the Organ Historical Society and has served the OHS on several convention committees.
+Bob has served on the National Council of the Organ Historical Society and on several convention committees, most recently the OHS 2013 Vermont Convention.
 His home is a renovated church in Methuen, MA, where he has collected many antiques and musical instruments.

 Donald H. Olson